Chayanon-Ninyawee/42-c-tester/README.md

 # Basic Usage

-A project is represented by a `Project` and a testing context by `CContext`.
+A project is represented by a `Project` and a testing context by a `CContext`.

 A typical test looks like: